-Under the ACA, everyone must be enrolled in a health plan that offers “minimum essential coverage” or pay a penalty.
-Health coverage provided by your employer, an individual plan that you buy and public insurance like Medicaid all count as minimum essential coverage.
+Under the ACA, everyone must be enrolled in a health plan that offers “minimum essential coverage.”
+Health coverage provided by your employer, an individual plan that you buy and public insurance like Medicaid all may count as minimum essential coverage.
 If you can’t afford coverage, you may be eligible for financial help.

 When you are uninsured and cannot pay for healthcare services, others indirectly have to pay the bill.
 When more people—both sick and healthy—are enrolled in insurance, and pay their premium amount, there are more funds available to pay for healthcare when enrollees become sick.
 The ACA is intended to encourage as many people as possible to have coverage in order to spread the risk among a large group and minimize costs for everyone.

 The ACA includes an “individual mandate” that requires most people to have qualifying health insurance.
 However, in 2017, Congress eliminated the ACA’s cash penalty associated with not having health insurance.
 Although individuals are still technically required to have health insurance, there are no longer any federal tax penalties for not having it.
 But if you’re uninsured, you’ll still have to pay all of your own medical costs.